the-danny-boy/DP4_Smart_Factory_Tracking/README.md

 ## Usage Information
 The project is developed in Ubuntu 20.04.1 LTS, using Python 3.8.5.
 Required libraries can be installed using the "./requirements/linux-requirements.txt" file.

+The "Data_Generator" is built using Unity 2020.2.3f1, with the High Definition Render Pipeline (HDRP), and Vulkan Graphics API for Linux.

 ## Other Requirements
 This project uses the "multi-object-tracker" library developed by adipandas in order to speed up / streamline tracker implementation.
 Installation instructions can be found here if required: https://github.com/adipandas/multi-object-tracker